 ABC’s Shark Tank is a reality TV show where entrepreneurs pitch their businesses to investors in the hopes of getting a deal.
 The “Sharks”, are all self-made millionaires and made their fortunes starting businesses ranging from IT companies to clothing brands.
 Given the show’s massive ratings, fans are curious to find out which Shark is the wealthiest.

-Mark Cuban is the only billionaire on the panel, which also makes him the main Shark.
-He is the co-founder of media company 2929 Entertainment and the owner of the Dallas Mavericks, a pro basketball franchise in the NBA.
+Mark Cuban is the only billionaire on the panel, which makes him the main Shark.
+He is the co-founder of 2929 Entertainment and former owner of the Dallas Mavericks.
 Cuban also co-owns Magnolia Picture and Landmark Theaters.

-After graduating from business school, Cuban worked on machines and networking at Mellon Bank.
-In 1990, Mark became a millionaire when he sold his first tech company, MicroSolutions for $6 million.
+After graduating, Cuban worked on machines and networking at Mellon Bank.
+Despite being broke at 27 years old, Mark later became a millionaire through selling MicroSolutions for $6 million.
 The Dallas native netted $2 million from the sale after taxes.

-Cuban made it to the big leagues when he sold Broadcast.com, to Yahoo for $5.7 billion during the dot-com bubble.
-This sale and his success with the Dallas Mavericks is why he’s worth $5.2 billion.
+Cuban made it to the big leagues by selling Broadcast.com to Yahoo for $5.7 billion during the dot-com bubble.
+The savvy entrepreneur received 14.6 million shares of Yahoo and used put options to protect his investment.
+In 2023, Cuban sold the Mavericks for over $4 billion according to Forbes.
+This is why he’s worth $5.7 billion.

 2. Kevin O’Leary – $400 million

-Also known as Mr. Wonderful, Kevin O’Leary first appeared on Dragons’ Den Canada and has been on Shark Tank since season one!
-Kevin is a successful businessman with a huge ego and loves a royalty deal!
+Kevin O’Leary first appeared on Dragons’ Den Canada and has been on Shark Tank since season one!
+Mr. Wonderful is a successful businessman with a huge ego and loves a royalty deal!

-His mother was a small business executive and a shrewd investor but kept her portfolio private.
-After she passed away, Kevin discovered her skill as an investor.
+His mother was a business executive and a shrewd investor but kept her portfolio private.
 Kevin’s mother believed in investing one-third of your earnings and he still follows this advice to this day.

 In 1986, Kevin co-founded the software company SoftKey Software Products and later rebranded to The Learning Company.
 O’Leary grew the business by acquiring rivals and eventually sold SoftKey for $4.2 billion to Mattel in 1999.
 Businessweek called it one of “the Worst Deals of All Time”!
 After this, he worked as a host on a number of Canadian business talk shows.
 Now, as the second-richest Shark, his net worth is $400 million.